Customize a collection run using Newman command options

 OptionDetails

---ssl-client-cert [path]The path to the public client certificate file, enabling you to make authenticated requests.
+--ssl-client-cert [path]The path to the public client certificate file.
+Use this option to make authenticated requests.

 --ssl-client-key [path]Optionally, you can add the path to the private client key that verifies certificate ownership.

---ssl-client-passphrase [passphrase]Optionally, you can add secret passphrase to protect the private client key.
+--ssl-client-passphrase [passphrase]Optionally, you can add a secret passphrase to protect the private client key.

 --ssl-client-cert-list [path]

 The path to the configuration JSON file containing the SSL client certificate list.
-This option enables you to set several SSL client certificates according to a URL or hostname.
-To learn more, see an example.
+Use this option to set several SSL client certificates according to a URL or hostname.
+To learn more, see an example client certificate list.

 --ssl-extra-ca-certs [path]The path to the file that has one or more trusted CA certificates in PEM format.
 You can use this option when you don't want to use the --insecure option.